revisioneer/revisioneer/README.md

 ### TODO

-- add support for deployment changesets (summary of git commit message headlines) (deployment 1 - * changes)
+- add support for paginating the deployments

 ### Examples